 There is an annual employment law update provided by a leading Employment Lawyer who specialises in the sector plus sessions on other topics relevant to senior HR players including total reward, strategic HR and mediation.

 We have arrangements to discounted services such as employment surveys and conferences.
-We have a thriving online community on LinkedIn where members can take part in discussions and be kept informed of upcoming events.
+We have an online community on LinkedIn where members can take part in discussions and be kept informed of upcoming events.